 Franklin & Marshall College President Daniel R. Porterfield, Ph.D., prioritizes enhancing academic excellence, promoting student access and success, strengthening resources for holistic student development, and helping young graduates thrive in life after college.
 A scholar of English, he teaches literature courses dealing with human rights, education, and social justice.

 Since becoming president on March 1, 2011, Porterfield has led F&M in the development of Claiming Our Future, a visionary strategic plan for the College, launched an innovative approach to students’ personal and professional success through a new Office of Student and Post-Graduate Development, and formulated a distinctive student talent strategy building upon a significant expansion of F&M’s financial aid program.
-This work, and more, has resulted in greater visibility and public leadership for F&M, record application numbers, an increase in the academic profile, diversity, and selectivity of incoming classes, and a significant rise in rankings.
+This work, and more, has resulted in greater visibility and public leadership for F&M, record application numbers, and an increase in the academic profile, diversity, and selectivity of incoming classes.